Radial polarization

 Radial polarization can be produced in a variety of ways.
 It is possible to use so-called q-devices to convert the polarization of a beam to a radial state.
 The simplest example of such devices is inhomogeneous anisotropic birefringent waveplate that performs transversally inhomogeneous polarization transformations of a wave with a uniform initial state of polarization.
 The other examples are liquid crystal, and metasurface q-plates.
 In addition, a radially polarized beam can be produced by a laser, or any collimated light source, in which the Brewster window is replaced by a cone at Brewster's angle.
-Called a "Rotated Brewster Angle Polarizer," the latter was first proposed and put into practice (1986) to produce a radially-polarized annular pupil by Guerra at Polaroid Corporation (Polaroid Optical Engineering Dept., Cambridge, Massachusetts) to achieve super-resolution in their Photon Tunneling Microscope.
+Called a "Rotated Brewster Angle Polarizer," the latter was first proposed and put into practice (1986) to produce a radially-polarized annular pupil by John M. Guerra at Polaroid Corporation (Polaroid Optical Engineering Dept., Cambridge, Massachusetts) to achieve super-resolution in their Photon Tunneling Microscope.
 A metal bi-cone, formed by diamond-turning, was suspended inside a glass cylinder, mounted at its endpoints to the center of two transparent windows capping the cylinder.
 Collimated light entering this device underwent two air-metal reflections at the bi-cone and one air-glass reflection at the Brewster angle inside the glass cylinder, so as to exit as radially-polarized light.
 A similar device was later proposed again by Kozawa.

 A related concept is azimuthal polarization, in which the polarization vector is tangential to the beam.
 If a laser is focused along the optic axis of a birefringent material, the radial and azimuthal polarizations focus at different planes.
 A spatial filter can be used to select the polarization of interest.
 Beams with radial and azimuthal polarization are included in the class of cylindrical vector beams.

 A radially polarized beam can be used to produce a smaller focused spot than a more conventional linearly or circularly polarized beam, and has uses in optical trapping.

 It has been shown that a radially polarized beam can be used to increase the information capacity of free space optical communication via mode division multiplexing, and radial polarization can "self-heal" when obstructed.

 At extreme intensities, radially-polarized laser pulses with relativistic intensities and few-cycle pulse durations have been demonstrated via spectral broadening, polarization mode conversion and appropriate dispersion compensation.
 The relativistic longitudinal electric field component has been proposed as a driver for particle acceleration in free space and demonstrated in proof-of-concept experiments.